Image: Derek Martin

 Explore Selsey’s rugged landscape on foot or on bicycle or dive its crystal waters to find out what lies beneath.
 Capture a fabulous Selsey sunset and admire the impressive dark skies made famous by the late Sir Patrick Moore who lived in the town.
 Or just sit back and feast on Selsey’s world famous seafood.

-Visiting Selsey is a must for those wanting to escape from reality and savour the great outdoors in a laid back, family friendly and dog friendly environment.
-It is a great town for those pursuing outdoor activities, wildlife/marine life enthusiasts, historians, photographers and gastronomic seafood enthusiasts.
+Visiting Selsey is a must for those wanting to escape from reality and savour the great outdoors in a laid back, family-friendly and dog-friendly environment.
+It is a great town for those pursuing outdoor activities, wildlife/marine life enthusiasts, historians, photographers and seafood enthusiasts.
+Follow our 48 Hours in Selsey for further inspiration.

 Selsey lies at the southernmost point of the Manhood Peninsula, is is surrounded on three sides by the sea so it's small island almost cut off from mainland Sussex.
 Bracklesham Bay lies to the west and Pagham Harbour to the east.
 Selsey Bill is the southern most tip.
 Under the sea, off both its coasts lie dangerous rock formations so significant, that they have names: the Owers Rocks and Mixon Rocks.